-In recent years, LMs, exemplified by LLMs, have achieved remarkable strides, unveiling colossal potential towards the actualization of artificial general intelligence (AGI).
+In recent years, LMs, exemplified by LLMs, have achieved remarkable strides, unveiling colossal potential towards the actualization of artificial general intelligence.
 LMs refer to models with massive parameters across various data types, while LLMs are a specific type of the LMs trained exclusively on text to understand and generate natural language, which belong to a subset of LMs.
 LLMs employ large generative modeling on vast textual corpora.
 When both dataset scale and model size reach a certain inflection point, they can exhibit astounding generative prowess.
-The well-known

-ChatGPT being employs а paragon, instruction techniques like alignment, reinforcement learning, fine-tuning, and thought chain for training and adjustment, equipping LMs with robust generalization, inference, decision-making, and generative capabilities.
-It is also promising to develop LM-based prognostics and health management (PHM) applications to leverage PHM with the powerful performance, like ChatGPT.
+The wellknown ChatGPT, being a paragon, employs techniques like instruction alignment, reinforcement learning, fine-tuning, and thought chain for training and adjustment, equipping LMs with robust generalization, inference, decision-making, and generative capabilities.
+It is also promising to develop LM-based PHM applications to leverage PHM with the powerful performance, like ChatGPT.
 Meanwhile, there is a pressing need to address the bottlenecks and practical requirements pertaining to PHM technology.
 By synergizing applications of LMs, collaborating between ordinary models and LMs, and emphasizing specialized field LMs development, there's an opportunity to refine current PHM operational frameworks, enhance PHM algorithm competencies, and bolster downstream PHM tasks.

 This section provides an overview of LM-based methods applied to intelligent maintenance, as illustrated in Fig. 1.
-It summarizes the main paradigms of LMbased methods from five perspectives: incontext learning (ICL)-based, fine-tuningbased. retrieval-augmented generation (RAG)-based, multimodal-based and timeseries-based LMs.
+It summarizes the main paradigms of LM-based methods from five perspectives: ICL-based, fine-tuningbased, RAG-based, multimodal-based and time-seriesbased LMs.
 Furthermore, details of the paradigms are introduced and related works are reviewed.
 Additionally, the challenges and future directions related to intelligent maintenance of complex systems are discussed.